hunter-teacher-cert/currdev_unit_plan-science-shop-classes/lessons/08_gis_gradient.md

 ## Lesson Activity
 Time: 15 minutes
-- Students use the sample program as a guide to recreate the stream flow in their own selected map.
+- Students use the sample program called **GIS Gradient Example** in the models library --> Code Examples --> Extension Examples --> gis as a guide to recreate the stream flow for their own selected map.
 - Students examine the sample program and write a detailed explanation of how the sample gradient program works to the best of their abilities.